Counting polynomials over finite fields with prescribed leading coefficients and linear factors: Generating functions for polynomials with prescribed leading coefficients and linear factors

 Fix a positive integer $\ell$.
 Given a polynomial $f=x^d+f_1x^{d-1}+\cdots f_{d-1}x+f_d$, we shall call $f_1,\ldots, f_{\ell}$ the leading coefficients of $f$.
 When we read the leading coefficients from left to right, missing coefficients are interpreted as zero.
 Thus the leading coefficients of $f$ are the same as those of $x^kf$ for any $k\ge 0$.

 Let $\Mcal$ denote the set of monic polynomials over $\Fq$, $\Mcal_d$ be the subset of $\Mcal$ consisting of the monic polynomials of degree $d$, and let $\deg(f)$ denote the degree of a polynomial $f$.
 Two polynomials $f,g\in \Mcal$ are said to be {\em equivalent} if they have the same $\ell$ leading coefficients.
-We note that $f$ and $g$ are equivalent if and only if